canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

   kubectl apply -f node_feature_rules.yaml kubectl apply -f gpu_plugin.yaml

-The MicroK8s cluster should now be configured to recognise and utilise your Intel GPU.
+The MicroK8s cluster is now configured to recognise and utilise your Intel GPU.

 .. note::
  After the YAML configuration files have been applied, they can be safely deleted.